Jack Gordon -- "Mr. Seattle"

 For 50 years, that's eight Presidents (Truman, Eisenhower, Kennedy, Johnson, Nixon, Ford, Carter, and Reagan); seven Governors (Wallgren, Langlie, Rosellini, Evans, Ray, Spellman, and Gardner); and eight Mayors (Devin, Pomeroy, Clinton, Braman, Miller, Uhlman, Royer, and Rice), there was only one person in Seattle to turn to when you had something exciting happen.
 That was Jack Gordon, also known as "Mr. Seattle." - One of Seafair's creators, inventor and coordinator of the Plaza of the States during Century 21, visits of John F. Kennedy, publicist for Seattle University's Chieftains, Greater Seattle, the Restaurant Association, Dwight Eisenhower, National Governors' Conferences for Governors Langlie in the '50s and Governor Evans in the '60s, Baseball in Seattle with the Rainiers, the Pilots and the Mariners, the Kingdome, the visit of Ethiopia's Emperor Haile Selassie, the Hydros on Lake Washington and the Gold Cup, returning Korean War Veterans through Welcome Lane, and Viet Nam War veterans, LBJ, the Aqua Theatre (and Follies), Ronald Reagan, the visit to Seattle of the Japanese Crown Prince, Richard Nixon and Gerald Ford, the Seattle Center, Expo '74; Mercury's John Glenn, Gemini, Apollo, and Shuttle Astronauts, Jimmy Carter, the visit of Queen Elizabeth, the President of Iceland, and on and on.
 From the mid 40s till the mid 90s, if it happened in Seattle, Jack Gordon was involved.
 This site is an attempt to chronicle the life and times of this fascinating man with some side steps off into the Seattle and the U.S. of his time.

-Jack Meets Jack: In town for a Golden Gloves event, Jack Demspsey, world heavyweight champ, "trades punches" with Jack Gordon (left) event organizing committee and announcer.
+Jack Meets Jack: In town for the 23rd Annual Northwest A.A.U Championships and Golden Gloves event in February 1958, Jack Dempsey, former world heavyweight champ, "trades punches" with Jack Gordon (left) event organizing committee and announcer.

 "There is no limit to what a man can do or where he can go if he doesn't mind who gets the credit."